GLORIAM DEO • Honor and Praise to the Maker of All Things

 I am leaving, I am leaving, but the fighter still remains

-I am a brand new shiny penny, a junior officer aboard an old World War II destroyer, USS FLETCHER (DD 445), home ported at the U.S. Naval Station in Pearl Harbor, Hawaii.
+In late 1968, I am a brand new shiny penny, a junior officer aboard an old World War II destroyer, USS FLETCHER (DD 445), home ported at the U.S. Naval Station in Pearl Harbor, Hawaii.

 “Fighting Fletcher” deploys to WESTPAC (Western Pacific) to conduct combat operations in Vietnam.